Search Engines and Ethics

 Zimmer (2008, 77) believes that Google’s ultimate goal is to “create ‘the perfect search engine’ that will provide only intuitive, personalized, and relevant results.”
 Halpern (2011) points out that the search process has already “become personalized”—i.e., “instead of being universal, it is idiosyncratic and oddly peremptory.”
 And Pariser (2011), who asserts that “there is no standard Google anymore,” also notes that with “personalized search,” the result(s) suggested by Google’s algorithm is probably the best match for the search query.
 Some ethical implications affecting the personalization of search algorithms are examined in Section 3.4.

 Most Internet users are well aware of the virtues of search engines.
-As we noted earlier, many of us now depend on them to direct us to links to useful information that affect nearly all facets of our day-to-day lives—information about work, travel, recreation, entertainment, finances, politics, news, sports, music, education, and so forth.
+As we noted earlier, many of us now depend on them to direct us to information that affects nearly all facets of our day-to-day lives—information about work, travel, recreation, entertainment, finances, politics, news, sports, music, education, and so forth.
 However, as we also noted earlier, the use of search engines has generated a cluster of ethical concerns.
-We organize these concerns into four broad categories: (i) search-engine bias and the problem of opacity/non-transparency, (ii) personal privacy and informed consent, (iii) monitoring and surveillance, and (iv) censorship and democracy.
+We organize these concerns into six broad categories: (i) search-engine bias and the problem of opacity/non-transparency, (ii) personal privacy and informed consent, (iii) monitoring and surveillance, (iv) censorship and democracy, (v) moral accountability issues for search engine companies, and (vi) emerging (cyber)security issues in the context of the Internet of Things.

 3.1.1 The Non-Neutrality of Search Engines